 - The findings will be shared through social media and the education of agri-tourist guests.

 Chicory is a two year plant with one long taproot.
 The plant spreads via seed, so the ultimate goal of the project is to control seed production.
 Specific mowing and native grass seeding practices were performed in 2019 and will continue for 2020 to compare results for more effective and efficient control of chicory.
 In 2019, 8 plots were identified.
-Each area was flagged and then cut at different heights and intervals throughout the summer.
+Each plot was flagged and then cut at different heights and intervals throughout the summer.
 The cutting ranged from monthly to weekly.
 Additionally, in late 2019, sections were no-till seeded with native prairie grasses.
-Since chicory is a two year plant, the results will be most definitive as time progresses.
-The strongest lesson learned from 2019 is that the plots which were cut frequently and at low levels did not kill the chicory plant and a negative side effect is that the prairie grasses were weakened by frequent cutting.
+We used Millborn Seed Economy Dryland Pasture Mix, consisting of 25% each Pubescent Wheatgrass, Intermediate Wheatgrass, and Crested Wheatgrass.
+Additionally, the blend contains 15% Smooth Brome and 10% Forage Perennial Ryegrass.
+Since chicory is a biennial plant, the results will be most definitive as time progresses.
+The strongest lesson learned from 2019 is that the plots which were cut frequently and at low levels did not kill the chicory plant and a negative side effect was prairie grasses being weakened by frequent cutting.

 Educational & Outreach Activities

 Created and maintained social media page where project goals, methods, and outcomes are communicated and shared publicly.